wp-plugins/polylang/readme.txt

 * fix: WPML strings translations not always loaded (introduced in 1.7)
 * fix: $.ajaxPrefilter() may not work as expected [props ScreenfeedFr](https://wordpress.org/support/topic/ajaxprefilter-may-not-work-as-expected)
 * fix: can't hide the language code for the default language when using subdomains
-* fix: incorrect static front page url when combining when hiding the default language information
+* fix: incorrect static front page url when hiding the default language information
 * fix: an untranslated posts page may display posts in all languages
+* fix: javascript error when changing the language of a hierarchical post type from the languages metabox in WP 4.2

 = 1.7.3 (2015-04-11) =